How to Set Up a Professional Free Business Email Address

 Step 4: Manage Your Free Business Email Addresses

 With Bluehost’s business email service, it’s easy to manage your email addresses.
 You can do that by clicking on Advanced » Email Accounts link in your Bluehost account.
-This will open up the following window on your screen.
+This opens the following window on your screen.
 Click on the Manage link as shown in the screenshot.

 This will display all the options that you can use to manage your business email account.
 For example, you can use it to manage email filters, send automated responses, change your password, and update your account.